KnowledgeGarden/tq-am/src/am_agenda/agenda.md

 When you have an agenda query which has params, e.g. take by task, take by task + concep6t, you need to first create collections of those which suit the query then sort that collection

+## Ideas
+An agenda Item, a Task, typically has the objects suggested above.
+But, it's not unreasonable to extend it with one or any of:

+* Adhoc fields (slots)
+* Specific fields defined, say, by some domain

+Those added fields allow to construct heuristics which can be better refined than otherwise.
+Tasks can propose such new Tasks which have these fields.